Does your life inspire you or are you just going through the motions?

 BUT IT WASN'T. I was miserable.
 I was having consistent, worsening depressive episodes that left me not wondering if I would end my life, but when and how.
 I was constantly on the verge of tears, distancing myself from friends and using distractions and substances to drown out constant dread.
 I didn’t know how I would get through the next day…let alone the next YEAR until I had enough hours for licensure.
 And did I even want to stay in New York?
 It was too overwhelming to contemplate these bigger questions while gasping for air.
 It took months of this before convincing myself to prioritize my mental health.
 I felt so guilty about putting myself first when my clients needed so much help.
 But if I couldn’t keep myself alive and well, I certainly couldn’t help anyone else.

 I wasn’t listening to that inner voice, begging me to stop and make a change.
 Listening to that voice meant that I had to grapple with underlying, unconscious convictions that I was too broken to be fixed and I didn’t deserve happiness anyway.
 It was the most difficult decision of my life, but I quit that job, parting with my identity as someone who “succeeds” at all costs, and moved across the country to pursue a mentally and physically healthier lifestyle in Los Angeles.

 I can’t wait to help you get where you want to go.
-Learn more about how or schedule your free consultation call to get started.
+Learn more about how or schedule your FREE Get into Action Strategy Session to get started